valentinajemuovic/banking-kata-dotnet/README.md

 # Banking Kata (.NET)

+[![CI](https://github.com/valentinacupac/banking-kata-dotnet/actions/workflows/ci.yaml/badge.svg?branch=main)](https://github.com/valentinacupac/banking-kata-dotnet/actions/workflows/ci.yaml)

-## Introduction
+## Purpose

 This demo was created for the purposes of meetup series on TDD & Clean Architecture.
 See the [YouTube Meetups](https://journal.optivem.com/p/foundations-of-tdd-and-clean-architecture).
-Please note that this project is purely for demo purposes only, as educational material for foundational knowledge only.
+Please note that this project is purely for demo purposes only.

-[![CI](https://github.com/valentinacupac/banking-kata-dotnet/actions/workflows/ci.yaml/badge.svg?branch=main)](https://github.com/valentinacupac/banking-kata-dotnet/actions/workflows/ci.yaml)
+## Introduction

 This Banking Kata illustates the application of TDD and Clean Architecture with a Use Case Driven Approach in .NET.